citp/privacy-policy-historical/a/al/alp/alpari.co.uk.md

 ### Queries

-If you have privacy questions which are not answered by this Privacy Policy or any other concerns about how we use your personal data, please write to us ([info@alpari.co.uk](mailto:info@alpari.co.uk)) or contact us +44 (0)20 7426 2900.
+If you have privacy questions which are not answered by this Privacy Policy or any other concerns about how we use your personal data, please write to us ([info@alpari.co.uk](mailto:info@alpari.co.uk)) or contact us +44 (0)20 7426 2900 (Mon-Fri 07:00-22:00 UK time).